Halloween is a fun and scary holiday that kids look forward to each Fall season. Ever wonder why we celebrate Halloween?

 Gruesome– Causing repulsion or horror

-Magic – The power to make things happen by mysterious or supernatural forces.
+Magic – The power to make things happen through mysterious or supernatural forces.

 Mask – A face covering a person wears to disguise themselves.

-Monster – An imaginal creature that is usually large and ugly and scares children.
+Monster – An imaginal creature usually large and ugly and scares children.

-Mummy- A dead person that has been wrapped in layers of cloth to preserve their body.
+Mummy- A dead person wrapped in layers of cloth to preserve their body.

 November 1- The first day of November and All Saints Day